pritom169/KTR-UniBam/Lecture-1/README.md

 - R: link transmission rate (bps)
 - d(Trans) = L/R
 4. **d(Prop): Propagation delay:** This is the delay when a bit enters the sending side of the link and pops out from the receiving side of the link.
+Propagation delay in a network refers to the time it takes for a signal to travel from the sender to the receiver through the communication medium.
 - d: length of a physical link
 - s: propagation speed(˜2x10ˆ8 m/sec)
 - d(prop) = d/s